jamjarlabs/JamJarWeb/README.md

     - Text - processing text before rendering, handling fonts.
     - Sprite Animation - animation through sprites.
     - Audio - audio playback.
     - Scripting - runtime execution of scripts, interface for interacting with core the game logic
+    - Networking - networking through a standardised relay server protocol.
+    - Serialization - serialization to and from JSON.

 ## More information